Skincare shopping is hard enough without being bombarded with all these crazy myths about skincare products.

-In theory, hypoallergenic products should be gentler and less likely to cause irritations.
-In practice, it means nothing.
-The term is not regulated in any way, which means brands can put absolutely anything (that’s not toxic, obviously!), including common allergens, in a product, and still label it hypoallergenic.
+Myth goes that hypoallergenic products are gentler and less likely to cause irritations.
+Truth is, hypoallergenic means nothing.
+The term is not regulated in any way, meaning brands can put absolutely anything, including common allergens, in a product, and still label it hypoallergenic.
 Isn’t that a joke?
 Don’t believe the label.
 Always check the ingredient list to find out if there’s something in a product that make you breakout, give you a rash or something.

-This is another marketing tool, just like hypoallergenic.
-Basically, “dermatologically tested” simply means that the product has been tested on skin.
+This is another marketing tool.
+In a nutshell, “dermatologically tested” simply means that the product has been tested on skin.
 Nothing more.
 We don’t know on whose skin.
 We don’t know how many people took part in the study.
 We don’t know how these tests were performed.
 Heck, we don’t even know what the results were!
 Maybe some of those folks had a bad reaction to the products.
-You can be sure, no one will tell you.
+If so, You can be sure no one will tell you!

 It’s not about what age you are.
 It’s about what your skin needs.
 If you’re a teen, should you use an anti-acne moisturizer for teens even though you don’t have acne?
 Of course not!
-And lots of moisturizers for 50+ women are very rich, because skin tends to become drier after menopause.
-But, that doesn’t happen to everyone.
-If your skin doesn’t need the extra moisture, it doesn’t make sense to switch just because you’ve turned a certain age, does it?
-That could do more harm than good.
-Again, listen to your skin, not to marketing nonsense.
+And lots of moisturizers for 50+ women are very rich because skin tends to become drier after menopause.
+But, what if yours turns oilier instead?
+They’d just make things worse.
+Listen to your skin, not to marketing nonsense.

 Contrary to popular opinion, just because something is natural, doesn’t mean it’s safe.
 I bet even those folks obsessed with organic skincare wouldn’t slather poison ivy all over their faces!